dmison/workshop/learn-js/_steps/step1-setting-up.markdown

 So what just happened here?

+The file is mostly straight forward HTML.

 When the page loads in the browser, the browser reads the HTML file, and draws the HTML elements as it finds them in the file.

 Until it hits the `<script>` tag.
 When that happens it pauses drawing the page and runs the instructions in the `<script>` tag.
 Once it finishes that it continues drawing whatever page elements it finds after `<script>`.
 That's the first way a browser runs Javascript code, when it finds a `<script>` tag when loading the page.

 What happens in our `<script>` tag?

 We did two things.

 First, it created a function which we named `doStuff`.
 That function gets the element on the page with the ID of `displayBox` and set the text in that element to be `You clicked the button!`.  `document` and `getElementById` are parts of the DOM API.
-A function is a way of creating a chunk of code to run later.
+A function is a way of creating some code to run later.

 Then, it found the element with the element with the ID of `actionButton` and told the browser that when that element gets clicked on it should run the function `doStuff`.